Now that she has completed her first semester as interim athletic director, Janet Lucas developed plans to change the landscape of CSUN athletics.

-Lucas said other media outlets are available, including video streaming over the Internet and televising certain games.
+Lucas said, however that, other media outlets are available, including video streaming over the Internet and televising certain games.

 Lucas also acknowledged that there are plans to renovate the baseball field, the track field and the Matadome.

-Concerning lights, Lucas acknowledged that they have been discussed.
+Concerning Lucas acknowledged that lights have been discussed.

-Because the baseball field is close to residents, the soccer field would be considered to receive lights before the baseball field, she said.
+Because the basball field is close to residents, the soccer field would be considered to receive lights before the baseball field, she said.